Center for Performing Arts (Minneapolis): History

 Jackie Hayes founded the Center for Performing Arts (CFPA), LLC in 1995, and remains the Executive Director of the organization.
 Hayes attended high school in Marshall, Minnesota and college in Wisconsin, California and New York.
 She is a playwright and artist with a multi-disciplinary background that includes directing and writing.

 Venue

 Historical Building

-The organization has been located next to Incarnation Catholic Church, in a 96-year-old building that used to be a convent for about 30 teaching nuns.
+The organization has been located next to Church of the Incarnation, in a 96-year-old building that used to be a convent for about 30 teaching nuns.
 It closed as a convent and was converted to a women's shelter in 1981.
 In 1995 it was up for sale, and Hayes bought it.
 Hayes chose this inner-city location purposefully, in opposition to the belief that the arts are restricted to central, downtown locations.
 Neighborhood arts centers - like multiple-use arts centers in the quieter suburbs - are becoming more common in cities and rural areas.